 Screening for VHS in Minnesota waters

 This project used highly sensitive diagnostic tools to survey lakes and rivers in Minnesota for VHSV.
 The locations and species included in the survey were selected in partnership with the MN DNR based on introduction risk, susceptibility, popularity, and geographic distribution.
+Risk was determined through a variety of factors, such as connectivity to infected waters, conducive water temperatures, linear distance to infected waters, and nearby boater movement.
 From July 1, 2012 to June 30, 2014 a total of 4,552 fish from 36 bodies of water, eight of which were sampled each year, were negative for the virus.
 While Minnesota remains free of VHSV, the threats of introduction remain a concern for fish health managers.
 This study has informed future surveillance strategies, risk assessment, and improved confidence in current management approaches.